Keep your home warm and safe this winter by following our comprehensive to-do list before the real cold sets in.

 9. Check your heating system

-Crank up the heat before the cold blows in to ensure everything is in working order.
+Crank up the heat before the winter cold blows in to ensure everything is in working order.
 If anything needs repairs, tend to it now while it’s still warm out.

 If you have a space heater for your home or are looking into purchasing one, check out these 10 safety tips.
 While these devices can be very convenient in heating rooms and small spaces, they can also pose safety hazards if used improperly.